BerkZerker/Tower-Defense-Game/human_todo.md

 This file contains a detailed list of setup instructions for the scenes in the project.
 Anything that isn't code in a .gd script file should be done manually in the Godot editor.

+## Scene Script Verification

+IMPORTANT: Each scene needs its script properly attached for functionality.
+For each scene:
+1. Open the scene
+2. Select the root node
+3. In the Inspector panel, look for the "Node" section at the top
+4. If no script is attached:
+   - Click the dropdown next to "Script"
+   - Choose "Load"
+   - Navigate to and select the correct script
+5. After attaching, click the script path to verify it opens the correct script
+6. Save the scene
+7. Reload the scene to verify script stays attached

+Verify these scene-script connections:

+1. **Game Scene**
+   - Scene: `scenes/game.tscn`
+   - Node: Game (root)
+   - Script: `res://scripts/game.gd`
+   - Save and reload to verify

+2. **Grid Manager**
+   - Scene: Load scene containing GridManager
+   - Node: GridManager
+   - Script: `res://autoload/grid_manager.gd`
+   - Save and reload to verify

+3. **Base Enemy Scene**
+   - Scene: `scenes/entities/base_enemy.tscn`
+   - Node: BaseEnemy (root)
+   - Script: `res://scripts/entities/base_enemy.gd`
+   - Save and reload to verify

+4. **Placement Indicator**
+   - Scene: Scene containing PlacementIndicator
+   - Node: PlacementIndicator
+   - Script: `res://scripts/placement_indicator.gd`
+   - Save and reload to verify

+5. **Wave Manager**
+   - Scene: Scene containing WaveManager
+   - Node: WaveManager
+   - Script: `res://scripts/wave_manager.gd`
+   - Save and reload to verify

+6. **Card System**
+   - Scene: `scenes/ui/cards/unit_card.tscn`
+   - Node: UnitCard (root)
+   - Script: `res://scripts/ui/cards/unit_card.gd`
+   - After attaching:
+     * Look for "Script Variables" section in Inspector
+     * Should see: unit_name, unit_cost, unit_scene_path
+     * If not visible, try:
+       1. Save scene
+       2. Reload scene
+       3. Click script path to verify correct script
+       4. Select node again to refresh Inspector
+   - Save and reload to verify all working

 ## Recently Implemented Features

 ### ✅ Completed Code Changes